10 ways to manage guilt when caring for elderly parents from afar

 7. Inspire independence

-8. Have healthy boundaries
+8. Set healthy boundaries

 Your mom, dad, family or friends may say or do things that seem to provoke guilt.
 Don't engage them.
 Listen, love and redirect the conversation to a neutral topic.

-Start by contacting a nearby Area Agency on Aging (AAA) for helpful resources such as meal delivery programs, community outreach, senior centers and public services.
-You can use Eldercare Locator to find your local AAA.
+Start by contacting a nearby Area Agency on Aging (AAA) for helpful resources, such as meal delivery programs, community outreach, senior centers and public services.
+You can use the Eldercare Locator to find your local AAA.